-The Ecosystem Health Assessment Program (EHAP) was established in 2009.
-The EHAP, is a partnership approach to monitoring and reporting on the ecosystem health of the Tamar estuary.
+Established in 2009, the Ecosystem Health Assessment Program (EHAP) is a partnership approach to monitoring and reporting on the ecosystem health of the Tamar estuary.

-Each month the water quality parameters of: pH, electrical conductivity, turbidity, dissolved oxygen and water temperature are collected at each site through the water profile.
+Water quality parameters sampled each month include: pH, electrical conductivity, turbidity, dissolved oxygen and water temperature are collected at each site through the water profile.
 The surface water is also tested for nutrients, metals, bacteria and chlorophyll-a.
-The data is used to produce report cards based on a 12-month period that includes the 4 seasons.
-The Tamar estuary report card is a summary of the 12 months of water quality data, and the key messages derived from this data.
-The key messages interpret the water quality results in-combination with weather patterns and other events experienced in the region, during the reporting period.
-Click here to download the latest Tamar estuary report card.
+The data is used to produce report cards based on a 12-month period that includes the four seasons.

 Data outside of the EHAP program is welcomed by TEER and may be stored in the TEER database for future use and access.
-Data is available to business’s and students investigating conditions and scenarios associated with the Tamar estuary.
+Please contact us if you wish to contribute.